benyagal/Deep_learning_homework/README.md

 - The pipeline automatically downloads `granit_bank_cimkezes.json` from Google Drive if not present
 - No manual download needed - just run the Docker container!

+**Manual Download (In case of emergency)**
+- Download and put the `granit_bank_cimkezes.json` file from https://drive.google.com/file/d/19UlAsuzprmhTl_I5Z_58d7AAIw3eJX_l/view?usp=sharing to the /data folder
+- Or Download it from the sharepoint folder, from folder QG1L1V

 ## Docker Instructions